Photo by Jon Barraclough, 2014

-by writers across the fields of literature, art, science and technology exploring the diverse historical and conceptual grounding for and broader implications of Null Object’s production process.
+London Fieldworks produced a publication of the same name published by Black Dog Publishing, including an introduction by the artists, a text by Gustav Metzger and four contextualising essays by Bronac Ferran, Hari Kunzru, Nick Lambert and Christopher Tyler.
+These leading writers across the fields of literature, art, science and technology explore the diverse historical and conceptual grounding for and broader implications of NULL OBJECT’s production process.

 Supported by Arts Council England and the Computer Arts Society.